Operating during the coronavirus lockdown and beyond

 Department for Education guidance states that “The general principle is that providers should not charge parents or carers for services that cannot be provided.
 If there is a barrier to accessing childcare, based on government guidance or the law, the provider should not charge the parents or carers for this period.
-For example, from 28 September people in England are required by law to self-isolate if they test positive for coronavirus or are contacted by NHS Test and Trace.
+For example, since 28 September people in England have been required by law to self-isolate if they test positive for coronavirus or are contacted by NHS Test and Trace.
 Accordingly, if a child is self-isolating having been contacted by NHS Test and Trace, the provider should not charge the parent or carer for this period.”

 However, the CMA has advised the Alliance that: “The CMA is unlikely to object to the parties seeking to reach an arrangement that is mutually acceptable in the circumstances, provided that consumers are not left in a worse position where they have sought to find a resolution in this way.”

 Bubbles and attendance